-2. Tzotzil is written in a Spanish based practical orthography in which 'represents IPA / $\Box$ /, ch is /tJ/, x is /J/, tz is /ts/, j is /x/, and y is /j/.
+4 Tzotzil is written in a Spanish based practical orthography in which 'represents IPA /?/, ch is /t, x is $/\int$, tz is /ts, j is /x, and y is /y.
 Transcripts are drawn from audio recordings of public court settlement, or recorded spontaneous conversation, each labeled at the beginning of each fragment.
-Most a publified to show only free English glosses (in italic Roman font) and transcribed Tzotzil (shown in courier font) to which indications of synchrony and overlap are linked.
+Most are simplified to show only free English glosses (in italic Roman font) and transcribed Tzotzil (shown in courier font) to which indications of synchrony and overlap are linked.
 An open square bracket ([) marks places where the material transcribed on the line below the square bracket overlaps material in the line before it.
-Latch marks (shown with "=") link lines that follow each other directly without a discernable pause.
-Where questions of overlap are non-essential to analysis, and where space permits, I present Tzotzil and English free glosses in two columns, partly to allow inspection of parallelism between matched Tzotzil phrases.
+Latch marks (shown with '=') link lines which follow each other directly without a discernable pause.
+Where details of the Tzotzil form are relevant to the argument, I provide a morpheme breakdown in the Tzotzil line, and an intermediate third line with a morpheme-by-morpheme gloss.
+Where questions of overlap are non-essential to analysis, and where space permits, I sometimes present Tzotzil and English free glosses in two columns, mostly to allow inspection of parallelism between matched Tzotzil phrases.
 When one Tzotzil line can be formally paired in this way with the line that follows, the first is marked with final double slashes (//).

-3. See Brown (1990) for more detailed treatment of "indirection" as a trope of both politeness and its opposite in neighboring Tseltal.
+5 See Brown (1990) for more detailed treatment of "indirection" as a trope of both politeness and its opposite in neighboring Tseltal.